isomerpages/spf-ncpc/index.md

   NCPC.
 We wish to alert the public that NCPC staff will never ask you to transfer money or disclose your bank login details over the phone.
 NCPC does not transfer calls to government agencies, banks or any organisations.
 As a non-profit organisation, NCPC does not possess any investigative powers.
+Call our 24/7 ScamShield Helpline at 1799 if you are unsure if something is a scam.
 sections:
   - hero:
       background: /images/Banners/hero-banner-home-bg-revised-2.png